 This post contains affiliate links to products, if you choose to purchase a product through the link, I may receive a commission at no extra cost to you.

 Squid Ink Alkafroth

+Another great pre-wash product from Squid Ink.
+This snow foam is thick, has a good dwell time, economical dilution ratio and most importantly, it has excellent cleaning ability.
 I tend to use it at 1:20 in the foam cannon when the car isn’t super dirty, and then 1:10 if the car hasn’t been cleaned in a long time or doesn’t have any protection on it.

 Here’s a link to Squid Ink Alkafroth Snow Foam

 Shampoo: Garage Therapy /ONE: Car Shampoo

+This has remained my favourite shampoo for maintenance washes for a long time now.
+It’s a pH neutral pure shampoo which means it doesn’t contain any waxes or gloss-enhancers which could clog up the existing protection on the car.
 I like to use about 15 mL in a 20 L bucket of water, or apply it directly onto the car using a foam cannon.
 I find this works best at a 1:9 ratio in the foam cannon.
 This helps to make the contact wash even safer by adding plenty of lubrication.

 Here is a link to Garage Therapy /ONE: Car Shampoo